jbtamaresgit/Android-Kotlin-Basics/README.md

 ###### Listener Bindings
 Are lambda expressions that runs when an event happens, which is similar to ```onClick``` event, but the listener bindings lets you run arbitrary data binding expressions.
 E.g. ```android:onClick="@{() -> viewModel.yourVMFunction(yourParameter)}"```

+###### Tasks
+Activities exists within tasks.
+A _task_ is a collection of activities that the user interacts with when performing a certain job. (e.g. taking a photo).
+Activities are arranged in a stack, known as _back stack_ or arranged in a _FILO_.